terraref/drone-pipeline/extractors-opendronemap/README.md

 _Input_

-  - Evaluation is triggered when a file named 'extractors-opendronemap.txt' is placed into a dataset
+  - A file named 'extractors-opendronemap.txt'
-  - All JPEG images in the dataset containing the 'extractors-opendronemap.txt' file are used
+  - All the JPEG images from a drone flight
+  - (optionally) A ground control points file

 _Output_